DualMagnums/Kabongo_E_Ingram_R_Midterm/README.md

 # Kabongo_E_Ingram_R_Midterm

-Welcome to my branch!
+Welcome the branch!
-I"ll be debating on why soccer is better than hockey
+We'll be debating on which sport is better between soccer and hockey